-- modify any provision of the section of the indenture relating to the consent of bondholders with respect to supplemental indentures, except to increase any percentage specified therein or to provide that those provisions of the indenture or the basic documents specified in the indenture cannot be modified or waived without the consent of each outstanding bondholder affected thereby, - modify any of the provisions of the indenture in a manner so as to affect the amount of any payment of interest or principal payable on any bond on any payment date, or change the redemption dates, expected sinking fund schedules or final maturity dates of any bonds, - decrease the required capital amount, - modify or alter the provisions of the indenture regarding the voting of the bonds held by us, CenterPoint Houston, an affiliate of either of us or any obligor on the bonds, - decrease the percentage of the aggregate principal amount of the bonds required to amend the sections of the indenture which specify the applicable percentage of the aggregate principal amount of the bonds necessary to amend the indenture or other related agreements specified therein, or - permit the creation of any lien ranking prior to or on a parity with the lien of the indenture with respect to any of the collateral for the bonds or, except as otherwise permitted or contemplated in the indenture, terminate the lien of the indenture on any property at any time subject thereto or deprive the holder of any bond of the security provided by the lien of the indenture.
+- modify any provision of the section of the indenture relating to the consent of bondholders with respect to supplemental indentures, except to increase any percentage specified therein or to provide that those provisions of the indenture or the basic documents specified in the indenture cannot be modified or waived without the consent of each outstanding bondholder affected thereby, - modify any of the provisions of the indenture in a manner so as to affect the amount of any payment of interest or principal payable on any bond on any payment date, or change the redemption dates, expected sinking fund schedules or final maturity dates of any bonds, - · decrease the required capital amount, - modify or alter the provisions of the indenture regarding the voting of the bonds held by us, CenterPoint Houston, an affiliate of either of us or any obligor on the bonds, - decrease the percentage of the aggregate principal amount of the bonds required to amend the sections of the indenture which specify the applicable percentage of the aggregate principal amount of the bonds necessary to amend the indenture or other related agreements specified therein, or - permit the creation of any lien ranking prior to or on a parity with the lien of the indenture with respect to any of the collateral for the bonds or, except as otherwise permitted or contemplated in the indenture, terminate the lien of the indenture on any property at any time subject thereto or deprive the holder of any bond of the security provided by the lien of the indenture.

 Enforcement of the Sale Agreement, the Administration Agreement, the Intercreditor Agreement and the Servicing Agreement.
 The indenture provides that we will take all lawful actions to enforce our rights under the sale agreement, the administration agreement, the intercreditor agreement and the servicing agreement.
-The indenture also provides that we will take all lawful actions to compel or secure the performance and observance by CenterPoint Houston, the administrator and the servicing agreement.
-So long as no event of default occurs and is continuing, we may exercise any and all rights, remedies, powers and privileges lawfully available to us under or in connection with the sale agreement, the intercreditor agreement and the servicing agreement and the servicing agreement, provided that such action shall not adversely affect the interests of the bondholders in any material respect.
+The indenture also provides that we will take all lawful actions to compel or secure the performance and observance by CenterPoint Houston, the administrator and the servicing agreement, their respective obligations to us under or in connection with the sale agreement, the administration agreement, the intercreditor agreement and the servicing agreement.
+So long as no event of default occurs and is continuing, we may exercise any and all rights, remedies, powers and privileges lawfully available to us under or in connection with the sale agreement, the administration agreement, the intercreditor agreement and the servicing agreement, provided that such action shall not adversely affect the interests of the bondholders in any material respect.